 After reading this guide you are encouraged to contact the following staff if you have any further questions.
 Once you have returned home, if you need help or have any further problems, please feel free to contact us.

-INTERNATIONAL STUDENT CENTRE
+INTERNATIONAL STUDENT SUPPORT

 Phone +61 8 8313 4828